PMX (technology): Products

-PMX is primarily used on segments that involve local weather information, notably during regular Local forecasts.
-Over the years PMX has been used for local tagging with advertisements, usually with listings of local dealers, and with "weather-triggered" advertising.
+PMX is primarily used on segments that involve local weather information, notably during the regular local forecast segment.
+Over the years, PMX has been used for local tagging with advertisements, usually with listings of local dealers, and with "weather-triggered" advertising.

 PMX units at major satellite TV providers display forecasts for a list of major Canadian centres.
-How smaller satellite providers in certain regions? (e.g. Saskatchewan) use customized PMX units that cover its geographical area.
+Smaller satellite providers in certain regions (e.g. Saskatchewan) use customized PMX units that cover its geographical area.
 Conditions are shown for multiple cities at one time and box areas intended for different forecast products on normal PMX systems are repurposed: the 4x2 grid used for the 7-Day Outlook displays precipitation forecasts for the next 24 hours for 14 cities in Saskatchewan.

-The technology has also been used for the MTS TV Weather Channel in Alberta.
+The technology has also been used for the MTS TV Weather Channel in Manitoba.

 PMX would be used to display warnings and alerts with the proposed "All Channel Alert" system.